oneapi-src/oneDNN/doc/advanced/int8_computations.md

 in a range from 0% to 15% in most cases.

-Since s8/s8 implementations are based on u8/s8 ones, they have the same potential issue with overflow/saturation when the Intel AVX512 Instruction Set is used.
+Since s8/s8 implementations are based on u8/s8 ones, they have the same potential issue with overflow/saturation when the Intel AVX2 or Intel AVX512 Instruction Set is used.
 The difference between the expected and actual results might be much greater though in this case.
 Consider the following example:

 ~~~cpp
     int8_t  a_s8[4] = {127, 127, 0, 0};